Weak averaging principle for multiscale stochastic dynamical systems driven by stable processes: The nonlocal Poisson equation.

 \end{lemma}

-\begin{proof} The existence of invariant distribution $\mu$ follows from \cite[Corollary 1.8]{Maj}.
-Also by the same corollary, for all $r>0$, there exist a concave function $\phi:[0,\infty) \to [0,\infty)$ with $\phi(0)=0$ and $\phi(r)>0$, and two positive constants $C$ and $\rho$, such that for all nonnegative $t\ge 0$ and any probability measure $\eta$, we have
+\begin{proof} It follows from Lemma \ref{moment0} that the semigroup $\{P_t\}_{t\ge0}$ preserves a finite first moment, i.e., if a measure $\eta$ has a finite first moment, then the measure $P^*_t \eta$ also has a finite first moment for all $t\ge0$.
+The existence of invariant distribution $\mu$ follows from \cite[Corollary 1.8]{Maj}.
+The moment estimate for $\mu$ is implied by the estimate \eqref{moment1}.
+Also by the same corollary, for all $r>0$, there exists a concave function $\phi:[0,\infty) \to [0,\infty)$ with $\phi(0)=0$ and $\phi(r)>0$, and two positive constants $C$ and $\rho$, such that for all nonnegative $t$ and any probability measure $\eta$, we have